uvic-virtual/handbook/new-members.md

 ## Step 3: Learn how we use Slack
 We use Slack in a particular way to help make information easier to find.
 Check out our [Slack guidelines](slack.md) to see how you can help us stay clear.

-## Step 4: Put your face in a headset :sunglasses:
-Check our some of the [spots on campus](locations.md) where you can use VR!

-## Step 5: Join a project (or start you own??)
+## Step 4: Join a project
-Check out our [ongoing projects](projects.md) to see where you can jump in!
+Stay tuned to the Slack for project leads asking for help, upcoming meetings and VR lab training days!